alemar11/ios-watchos-tvos-macos-resources/README.md

 * [CSStickyHeaderFlowLayout](https://github.com/jamztang/CSStickyHeaderFlowLayout) - Parallax, Sticky Headers, Growing image heading, done right in one UICollectionViewLayout.
 * [DMDynamicWaterfall](https://github.com/malcommac/DMDynamicWaterfall) -  UICollectionView Waterfall Layout with UIKit Dynamics.
 * [EBCardCollectionViewLayout](https://github.com/betzerra/EBCardCollectionViewLayout) - Horizzontal UICollectionView.
+* [ERJustifiedFlowLayout](https://github.com/eroth/ERJustifiedFlowLayout) - A subclass of UICollectionViewFlowLayout for iOS that supports different types of cell justification and inter-cell spacing.
 * [FBLikeLayout](https://github.com/gringoireDM/FBLikeLayout) - This is an UICollectionView layout inspired by the photo section of facebook.
 This layout loads squared items with randomic full size items.
 * [HTKDragAndDropCollectionViewLayout](https://github.com/henrytkirk/HTKDragAndDropCollectionViewLayout) UICollectionViewLayout subclass that works together with a custom UICollectionViewCell to provide drag and drop for a UICollectionView.
 * [HorizontalScrollCell](https://github.com/mcelayir/HorizontalScrollCell)